 Sponsored ads work similarly to pay-per-click advertising campaigns in some ways.
-Facebook makes it incredibly easy for you to design and launch individual ads, which can be customized based on consumer preferences and demographics.
+Facebook makes it incredibly easy for you to design and launch individual ads, which can be customizable on consumer preferences and demographics.
 That factor can dramatically affect the overall success rate of an ad campaign.

 Sponsored ads are fairly simple to incorporate into your online advertising strategy.
 The added benefit to you is that they’re also affordable in cost.
 Online consumers benefit because the ads are not invasive and cause minimal disruption to Internet activity.
-Even paid advertisements on search engine results pages are becoming subtler, which means more people will be unable to distinguish between paid results and organic results.
+Even paid advertisements on search engine results pages are becoming subtler.
+In other words, it means more people will be unable to distinguish between paid results and organic results.

 Organic search results will continue to be a critical part of any well-developed SEO strategy.
 The method by which you try to increase your rankings, however, is what will change due to algorithm updates.

-Unlike paid search, organic results will only be affected if you invest a significant amount of time and quality effort into improving your organic rankings.
+Unlike paid search, organic results will only have an impact if you invest a significant amount of time and quality effort into improving your organic rankings.
 This includes activity on your business website and on external websites.
 It’s all about content these days.

 Consistent, quality, and consumer-friendly information will catch the attention of search engines, and that is what will boost your rankings.
 In addition, you also need to have an effective link building strategy in play.

 Ultimately, online advertising is about brand awareness and driving traffic to your website, where consumers will hopefully become customers.
-In order to accomplish that, both paid and organic search results efforts need to be utilized.
+In order to accomplish that, both paid and organic search results efforts need to be in implementation.